shanebreckon/dogparksnz/README.md

 ## Basic Usage

-1. **Creating a Drawing**:
+1. **Exploring the Map**:
+   - Navigate the map using standard pan and zoom controls
+   - Click on clusters to zoom in and see individual locations
+   - Toggle between Map and Satellite view using the layer control

+2. **Viewing Location Details**:
+   - Click on a marker to view information about the location
+   - For non-point geometries (polygons/lines), click on the shape to see details
-   - Navigate to the main page
+   - Use the "Back to Map" button to return to the full map view

+3. **Adding New Locations** (Admin):
-   - Use the drawing tools on the left side of the map
+   - Use the drawing tools to create new geometries
    - Fill in the name and description
-   - Click "Save Drawing"

-2. **Viewing Drawings**:
-   - All saved drawings appear in the list on the right
-   - Click "View" to see a drawing on the map
+   - Click "Save Drawing" to store the location

-3. **Editing Drawings**:
-   - Select a drawing from the list
-   - Click "Edit"
-   - Modify the drawing using the tools
-   - Update the information and save
+## Technical Implementation Details

+- **Marker Clustering**: Uses Leaflet.markercluster with custom configuration
+- **Geometry Management**: Tracks relationships between markers and actual geometries
+- **Visibility Control**: Dynamic showing/hiding of geometries based on cluster state
+- **Event Handling**: Responds to zoom, cluster animation, and spiderfy events

+## Development Notes

+- The clustering mechanism includes all geometry types in cluster counts
+- Non-point geometries use invisible center markers for clustering
+- Custom event handlers manage the visibility of geometries based on zoom level
+- The application uses a Google-inspired color scheme for map elements

 ## Documentation